 Well, unfortunately, the Air Force has proposed a land withdrawal that will take nearly 300,000 acres of land away from the Desert Refuge ending public access in many areas.
-The Air Force claims to need the extra space for expanded buffer zones and high speed aircraft that have outgrown the initial area annexed from the Desert Refuge during World War II.
-With the Nevada Testing and Training Range currently occupying 2.9 million acres, further encroachment on the Desert Refuge, bringing intense military action closer to the city of Las Vegas, is something many Southern Nevada residents adamantly oppose.
+The Air Force claims to need the extra space for expanded buffer zones and high speed aircraft that have outgrown areas previously annexed from the Desert Refuge during World War II and later withdrawals.
+With the Nevada Testing and Training Range currently occupying 2.9 million acres, further encroachment on the Desert National Wildlife Refuge, bringing intense military action closer to the city of Las Vegas, is something many Southern Nevada residents adamantly oppose.

 Here is Friends’ top 5 reasons why we want to save the Desert National Wildlife Refuge and you should, too.